progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	  print "data #{string.size}\n#{string}"
 	end

 Jedyne co pozostało, to wskazanie zawartości pliku dla każdej migawki.
-Jest to łatwe, ponieważ masz wszystkie pliki w katalogu - możesz wypisać komendę `deleteall`, a następnie zawartość wszystkich plików w katalogu.
+Jest to proste, ponieważ masz wszystkie pliki w katalogu - możesz wypisać komendę `deleteall`, a następnie zawartość wszystkich plików w katalogu.
 Następnie Git zapisze każdą migawkę:

 <!-- All that’s left is to specify the file contents for each snapshot.
 This is easy, because you have each one in a directory — you can print out the `deleteall` command followed by the contents of each file in the directory.
 Git will then record each snapshot appropriately: -->